-- (b) Where the employee is transferred from one locality to another solely at the employee's own request or on account of misconduct. - (11) Where there is a dispute or disagreement concerning: - (a) the necessity to purchase a residence or land; - (b) the amount of the disbursements necessarily incurred and duly paid by the employee; - (c) the amount of expenses reasonably incurred by an employee when; - (i) an agent was not engaged to sell the dwelling/house on their behalf; or - (ii) a solicitor or settlement agent was not engaged to act on their behalf in connection with the purchase or a mortgage;
+- (b) Where the employee is transferred from one locality to another solely at the employee's own request or on account of misconduct. - (11) Where there is a dispute or disagreement concerning: - (a) the necessity to purchase a residence or land; - (b) the amount of the disbursements necessarily incurred and duly paid by the employee; - (c) the amount of expenses reasonably incurred by an employee when; - (i) an agent was not engaged to sell the dwelling/house on their behalf; or it will be deemed to be a dispute or disagreement and will be resolved in accordance with Clause 64 - Dispute Resolution Procedure.

+(ii) a solicitor or settlement agent was not engaged to act on their behalf in connection with the purchase or a mortgage;